Duugu/Sku/index.md

 - You need to setup the script wow_menu again for Wrath.
 It is part of the packages and should just have been copied to your addons folder.<br>
 Follow the known steps to setup the script again.
 There is a readme in the wow_menu folder, just in case you can't remember.<br>
 Don't forget to move the wow_menu folder out of Addons if you are done.
+- Then get back to this page and download and install all latest updates listed above.

 ### Bugs:
 - There was almost zero time to test.
 Errors, issues, bugs and other quirks should be expected. .